 The broad message arising from BvB is that active managers possess ‘skill’ and that those with greater skill accrue greater AUM and earn more fees in aggregate dollar terms.
 In equilibrium, the value that managers create is captured for themselves via the fees.
 Meanwhile, the average investor in US equity mutual funds is not significantly worse off for investing actively relative to investing passively.
 Overall, what BvB describe approaches a GS equilibrium where the fees paid for manager insight is tantamount to the cost of seeking information, and managers are capturing the value arising from generating that information.

 BvB only examines US equity mutual funds.
 In a recent paper, Leippold and Rueegg (2019)(8) examine aggregated performance for all equity and fixed income categories within the global Morningstar mutual fund database.
 Leippold and Rueegg (LR)(9) compare the performance of active funds versus passive funds within each category, including returns both equally-weighted and asset-weighted, before-fees (gross) and after fees (net), and for institutional versus retail funds.
 While the results vary across categories, the typical finding is that active funds outperform passive funds in aggregate in gross terms, but are closer to line ball in net terms.
 They explicitly comment that only three categories (out of 63 categories, as listed in their appendix) reveal results that are inconsistent with GS and hence consistent with Sharpe’s proposition, including US Equity Large Cap Blend, Canada Fixed Income and Euro Fixed Income.
 A key summary chart from their paper is copied below, although bear in mind this aggregates across fund categories.
 In this chart, only the aggregate results for retail fixed-income accord with what might be expected under Sharpe’s proposition.
-The other series plotted accord with a GS equilibrium where active funds generate positive gross returns.
-LR also has a lot to say around how active returns vary across categories, which I will draw on further below.
+The other series plotted in accord with a GS equilibrium where active funds generate positive gross returns.
+LR also has a lot to say about how active returns vary across categories, which I will draw on further below.

 5. What about all the evidence that ‘active management underperforms’?

 There is a general perception that there exists a strong body of evidence that active managers do not create value for investors, and in fact, largely destroy value on average.
-I argue here that this view is too harsh, and in any case does not in itself provide proof of Sharpe’s proposition.
+I argue here that this view is too harsh, and in any case, does not in itself provide proof of Sharpe’s proposition.
 As there are a number of dimensions to the story, I will take you on a journey.
 I start by outlining some aspects of the academic literature for context, then drill down into some of the key issues, before circling back to provide an overall summary.

 Aspects of the academic research on active management